 We can accommodate up to seven guests on this Retreat and there is no single room supplement.
+While bathroom are not within the rooms, there is good provision.

 Good food is at the heart of our Retreats, from breakfast through to after-dinner chocolates, all made by Charlotte.
 We take the view that even a good day is made better by the prospect of a lovely meal at the end of it.
 We eat largely vegetarian food at home but the range broadens to encompass all tastes on Retreat.
 She uses local ingredients, when they are available, in dishes that are delicious and imaginative without being fussy.
 Food allergies and intolerances are catered for sensitively when notified in advance on the booking form.
 Expect to eat well, for breakfast, lunch and dinner.
 Since we aren't beholden to hotel schedules, we time the meals to fit in around our photography.
 While we don't provide wine, beer or spirits, you will have the opportunity to buy them en-route from the airport or locally at the well-stock Spar in Lauvsnes.
 But be prepared for Norwegian prices!